-On February 15th, 2022, we'll be deprecating Server Vulnerability Scanning and replacing it with integrations over time.
-Here's why we're making this shift and guidance on switching to a replacement.
+On February 15th, 2022, we'll deprecate Server Vulnerability Scanning and replace it with integrations over time.
+Here's why we're making this shift, along with guidance on switching to a replacement.

 What is this feature?

 Vanta provides a Server Agent to install on servers.
-The Agent scans for CVEs and surfaces them on the Vulnerabilities page, providing evidence of vulnerability scanning.
+The Agent scans for CVEs and surfaces them on the Vulnerabilities page, giving evidence of vulnerability scanning.

-Note: We are solely deprecating agent scanning — all other vulnerability integrations and functionality will still be available.
+Note: We are solely deprecating agent scanning — all other vulnerability integrations and functionality will remain available.
 Also, note that this is servers only; we are not deprecating the Laptop Agent that powers the Computers Page.

 Why phase out this feature?

-- Product experience: The Server Agent had poor support for many configurations (autoscale, AMIs, network setups, etc) and installation was confusing.
+Product experience: The Server Agent provided poor support for various configurations (autoscale, AMIs, network setups, etc.), and the installation process was confusing.

-- Security: While the agent is non-invasive and regularly audited for security, it still requires being installed on every server.
-After evaluating the functionality being provided, we determined the security benefit was not worth the security risk.
+Security: While the Agent is non-invasive and regularly audited for security, it still requires installation on every server.
+After evaluating the functionality, we determined the security benefit was not worth the security risk.

 What’s replacing this?

-Going forwards, Vanta will do what we do best: we’ll integrate with common industry tools.
-We already integrate with many tools on the Vulnerabilities page, and we’ll add more over time.
+Going forward, Vanta will do what we do best: we'll integrate with standard industry tools.
+We already integrate many tools on the Vulnerabilities page, and we'll add more over time.

 1/7/2022: We now support the new Amazon Inspector, which provides continuous scanning, is available in more regions, and provides a one-click setup process.
 Get started on AWS’s website and Vanta’s vulnerability page.